Prusa CORE One+ CoreXY 3D Printer<strong> </strong>With Active Chamber Temp Control

 • 3D Printing Handbook

-The Prusa CORE One is a high-performance enclosed 3D printer featuring CoreXY kinematics for 15–20% faster speeds than the MK4S, while maintaining Prusa’s print quality.
+The Prusa CORE One+ by Josef Prusa is a high-performance fully enclosed CoreXY 3D printer with active temperature control designed for top print quality and speed (printing 15–20% faster than the MK4S).
 Its active chamber control (up to 55°C), upgraded Nextruder with 360° cooling for support-free 75° overhangs, and a steel exoskeleton support reliable printing with materials like ASA, ABS, PC, and nylon.
-Compact yet spacious with a 250×220×270mm build volume, it suits beginners to professionals, offering safety features, easy maintenance, and award-winning design recognized by the Red Dot Award and All3DP.
+It integrates key hardware quality-of-life improvements adopted from the CORE One L, combined with all firmware updates developed over the entire lifespan of the CORE One, resulting in even better print quality and smoother operation right out of the box.
+Compact yet spacious with a 250×220×270mm build volume, it suits beginners to professionals to print farm owners.

-What is the print quality and performance of the Prusa Core One, as confirmed by test prints?
+What is the print quality and performance of the Prusa CORE One+ 3D printer?

 3D X-ray CT inspection of a complex part showed the central bore and main body were within ±0.100mm of nominal dimensions.
 However, several mounting features and edges deviated by ±0.400–0.600mm, especially on lower tabs and edge transitions.
 These deviations, shown in orange-to-red on the CT map.